sussyboiiii/LiquidCrystalPython/README.md

 To see a demonstration of the LCD emulator in action, run the `helloworld.py` script.
 This will display the text "Hello, World!" on the virtual LCD screen.

 To get started with the LCD emulator, run the `main.py` script.
 This will start the LCD emulator in a separate process.
 You can then send data to the emulator via the UDP socket.

+## Contributing

+If you encounter any bugs, please feel free to open an issue or make a pull request.
+Thanks!